Alessio2704/monte-carlo-simulator/README.md

 ```

 **Step 3: Update the Private Domain Manifest**
 Declare your new function's registrar in the domain's internal manifest.
+This tells the domain it has a new member.
-*File: `engine/src/engine/functions/financial/financial_registration.h`*
+_File: `engine/src/engine/functions/financial/financial_registration.h`_

 ```cpp
 #pragma once
 class FunctionRegistry;